-Florida's Epic Paddle: The Suwannee River
+An Epic Paddle: Florida's Suwannee River

 Take a trip into Florida's past along this legendary waterway.

-For centuries people have been attracted to the dark waters of the Suwannee River.
+For centuries people have been attracted to the dark waters of Florida's Suwannee River.
 Spanish explorers encountered Timucuan Indians along the Suwannee in the 1530s who considered the waters a sacred place.
-The mineral-rich White Sulphur Springs has served as neutral ground for different Indian tribes and is said to possess healing powers.
+The mineral-rich White Sulphur Springs has served as neutral ground for different Native American tribes and is said to possess healing powers.
 Later as steamboats traveled down the Suwannee River the legend of the healing properties of White Sulphur Springs brought travelers to the area essentially creating Florida’s first tourist destination.
 The Suwannee River is immortalized in song by Stephen Foster’s “Old Folks at Home” – although he never traveled to Florida to see the river for himself.
 Too bad for Mr. Foster.

-You can experience the history and natural beauty of the Suwannee River – and feel transported back in time – by plying the waters on any number of scenic day paddling trips or extended journeys of up to 170 miles along the Suwannee River Wilderness Trail.
+You can experience the history and natural beauty of the Suwannee River in Florida– and feel transported back in time – by plying the waters on any number of scenic day paddling trips or extended journeys of up to 170 miles along the Suwannee River Wilderness Trail.
 The Suwannee River boasts a multitude of deep crystal clear springs that churn out millions of gallons of water daily – perfect for spontaneous side adventures on your paddling trip.
 The waters and surrounding lands provide habitat for a tremendous amount of diverse plant and animal life making the Suwannee a nature lover’s dream.

 Day Trips on the Suwannee